Federated Multi-Armed Bandits Under Byzantine Attacks: Problem Formulation

+In addition to $\beta$-optimal arm identification, we also want our algorithm to avoid sampling $\beta$-suboptimal arms unnecessarily, until all $\beta$-suboptimal arms are eliminated.
+We measure the performance of the interaction protocol between the server and the clients by introducing the notion of {\em robust federated regret}.
+Let $I_t^m$ denote the arm selected by client $m$ at round $t$.
+We denote by $\mathcal{M}_{t}^{\beta} \subseteq \mathcal{M}$ the set of clients who plays an arm $k \in \neg \mathcal{K}_{\beta}$ at round $t$.
+Robust federated regret defined below accounts for the cumulative loss of all clients with respect to $\beta$-optimal arms by considering the communication cost between the server and clients.

-where $C > 0$ is a constant which denotes the cost incurred in a single communication step between the server and a client, and $P_T$ represents the total number of communication rounds by the end of round $T$.
+where $(\cdot)_{+} \coloneqq \max\{ \cdot, 0 \}$. $C > 0$ is a constant which denotes the cost incurred in a single communication round between the server and a client, and $N_T$ represents the total number of communication rounds by the end of round $T$.